yosrahelal/paladin/example/README.md

 ### Option 3 - Gradle

-If using gradle every example provides a gradle task that completes the setup steps ready to run the example.
+If you are using gradle, every example provides a gradle task that completes the setup steps ready to run the example.